umarquez/Golang-examples/readme.md

 ## for_and_module_op
 Code example that implements a for to generate a counter and a conditional (_if_) to clasificate generated numbers in **odd** and **even** using a module operation `x % 2`.

+## functions
+### anon_function
+A simple code that shows how to declare and execute a anonymous function.

+### callback
+Example of a function call that needs a callback function to do certain things.

+### returns
+Example of three types of function's _returns_
+- **helloWorld**: A simple (and _traditionsl_) single value return
+- **greet**: A named var return
+- **names**: A multiple values return

+### defer
+Code that uses the word `defer` to make a function call be executed at the end of the current function.

+### variadic_args
+Example of a function call that passes variadic arguments using  the variadic technique.

+### variadic_params
+Example of a function that can recive a unlimited number of arguments and stores in a collection, it's called variadic function.

 ## inner_functions
 Program with inner functions and functions that returns functions as result.
 Something like _functions inception_.